eupolicy.social is one of the many independent Mastodon servers you can use to participate in the fediverse.

 hamishcampbell.com/telegram-is

-hamishcampbell.comTelegram is dieing – Hamish Campbell
+hamishcampbell.comTelegram messaging app is dieing – Hamish Campbell

 More from Hamish Campbell